Deta-Cold/delta-firmware/core/src/apps/ripple/README.md

 ## Tests

-Unit tests are located in the `tests` directory, device tests are in the python-trezor repository.
+Unit tests are located in the `tests` directory, device tests are in the python-detahard repository.